-The overall level of carbonation of any beverage product is determined by the volume of dissolved CO2.
-The CO2 volume can be measured with a variety of hand held as well as scientific instruments.
-Each device is going to give you a number that corresponds to the chart to the right, which offers optimal ranges of CO2 dissolved volume based various beer styles.
-The range limits should be used merely as a guide, beause at the end of the day nothing is quite as telling as a taste test to determine specific CO2 levels.
+The overall level of carbonation of any beverage is determined by the volume of dissolved CO2.
+The CO2 volume can be measured with a variety of instruments, each of which should provide a value that corresponds to the CO2 Volume chart on the right.
+The CO2 Volume chart is made with optimal ranges of CO2 dissolved volume based on various beer styles.
+The range limits should be used merely as a guide because, at the end of the day, nothing is quite as telling as a taste test to determine specific CO2 levels.

-The best way to achieve uniform and rapid carbonation is two-fold: first we want to ensure the proper amount of head space which is usually around 10-15%, and secondly, utilizing a carbonation stone rather than alternative methods.
+The best way to achieve uniform and rapid carbonation is two-fold: first we want to ensure the proper amount of head space, which is usually around 10-15%, and secondly, we want to use a carbonation stone rather than alternative methods.
 A carbonation stone produces tiny micro bubbles that are more readily absorbed by the finished product, particularly when we keep our temperature between 30-33°F and the flow of the CO2 has been optimized.
 Much like wort aeration, there is a science behind carbonation.
-We recommend referencing the equilibrium chart to the right which shows the measured PSI of different beers at certain temperatures with their respective volumes of dissolved CO2.
+We recommend referencing the CO2 Volume chart to the right which shows the Equilibrium PSI, or equilibrium pressure, of different beers at certain temperatures with their respective volumes of dissolved CO2.

 |Tank Size||Stone Size|